quantum-tinkerer/MeanFi/DESIGN.md

 Normal reference subtraction uses `delta = rho - reference` in both the Hartree/Fock correction and quadratic interaction energy.
 The energy per orbital is `(Tr(h_0 rho) + Tr(W[delta] delta)/2)/N`; differentiating the total energy `N * U` gives the effective Hamiltonian.
 The reference's one-body energy is not removed, and entropy belongs to the actual state.
 This defines a modified model, not an energy difference from the reference.
-Superconducting references are not implemented.
+BdG references subtract both normal and anomalous density components in the same quadratic functional.
+An N-orbital normal reference means zero reference pairing; a 2N-dimensional BdG reference must supply the required normal and pairing entries.
+Map normal references directly into the selected entries, without constructing Nambu matrices or inserting a hole identity into a density difference.

 Density accuracy controls the calculation.
 Filling and SCF have their own residual checks.
 Energy and entropy are computed on the accepted density mesh;